hbosh-snake/LLM_coding_assistant/readme.md

 # LLM Coding Assistant

-This project is a Python-based coding assistant that utilizes a language model to help users analyze and interact with Python code.
-The assistant provides a chat interface where users can ask questions about their code, receive suggestions, and get code snippets.
+This project is a simple Python-based coding assistant that leverages a language model to help users analyse and interact with Python code.
+It provides a chat interface where users can ask questions, receive suggestions, and obtain relevant code snippets.

+The assistant reads all `.py` files from a specified folder and its subfolders, compiles their contents into a single string, and sends it as a system message to a language model, enabling interactive, chat-based support.

 ## Folder Structure
 LLM_coding_assistant